alexrop/cnn_dog_breed_classifier/README.md

     |-- extract_bottleneck_features.py

 ```
-Inside the notebook the structure is as follows:
+The structure of the notebook is as follows:

-The project is divided into 7 steps:

     - Intro
     - Step 0: Import Datasets